Arun07062000/Comment-Toxicity/README.md

-# Toxic comment detection with Bidirectional LSTM using Kaggle dataset.
+# Building a Gradio app for interactive toxic comment detection using Bidirectional LSTM.